skip to content

 Lab members

-The group recently merged with Professor Colin W Taylor's group following his retirement.
+The group merged with Professor Colin W Taylor's group following his retirement in 2022.
 His page can be found here.

 Research Summary

 Our research uses a multi-disciplinary approach to investigate the molecular basis of G protein signalling.
-We combine computational modelling with in vivo experimentation using model organisms to probe the dynamics of G protein action.
+We combine computational modelling, with machine learning and in vivo experimentation to probe the dynamics of G protein action.

 Key references